F.A.Q.

 General Questions for Borrowers

-On the ROIX platform, businesses can receive financing of up to €5 million.
+Businesses on the ROIX platform can obtain financing of up to €5 million.